Harlesden: History

 Prince Charles visited Harlesden in March 2007.
 He commented "I don't think I have enjoyed myself so much for a long time going down the high street and popping into one or two shops.
 I'm sorry I couldn't go into more of them."

-The fortunes of Harlesden have been on the up more recently.
-Reduced crime rates have led to higher house prices, but the district retains a non-gentrified atmosphere.
+In the late 2010s, reduced crime rates led to higher house prices, but the district retains a non-gentrified atmosphere.
 In 2015 a new community "Town Garden" was opened for locals to garden, socialise and exercise, established by the funding of local volunteers and charities.
 It has become a green sanctuary in the heart of Harlesden.

 Amenities

 The diversity of Harlesden is apparent in the high street which houses various businesses such as the likes of Afro-Caribbean hair and beauty shops, Somali restaurants, Portuguese bakeries and Brazilian cafes.

 All Souls church

 The Church of All Souls is on Station Road in Harlesden.
 It was designed in 1879 by E.J.
 Tarver and is a Grade II* listed building.